noahvsb/Framble/README.md

 App built using HTML to render HTML using Electron.
 Pretty stupid, but just a fun little project.

+Due to security reasons some services aren't accessible, like google login.

 ![example](assets/images/example.png)

 ## How to run